-Businesses that serve the public must allow people with disabilities to enter with their service animal and to proceed into any area of the facility where customers are normally allowed to go.
-The law applies to all businesses open to the public, including restaurants, hotels, taxis, buses, grocery and department stores, hospitals and medical offices, theaters, health clubs, parks and zoos.
+Businesses that serve the public -- such as hotels, taxis, grocery stores and health clubs -- must allow people with disabilities to enter with their service animal and to proceed into any area of the facility where customers are normally allowed to go.
+These public places are called public accommodations.

-Businesses may ask if an animal is a service animal and ask what tasks the animal has been trained to perform.
-However, businesses may not ask (ADA guideline):
+Businesses may ask if an animal is a service animal and what tasks they have has been trained to perform.

 - That special identification cards for the service animal be produced

-- About the training that the service animal received, or
+- About the training that the service animal received